isaiahnields/BusinessClassifier/README.md

 #### Facebook Access Token

-The Facebook Access Token widget allows a user to enter a Facebok access token.
+The Facebook Access Token widget allows a user to enter a Facebook access token.
 This access token allows the scraper to access the Facebook Graph API.
 [Learn more](https://developers.facebook.com/docs/facebook-login/access-tokens).

 #### GeoNames Username